Search Results

 Part time and seasonal positions that Maryville, Missouri Parks & Recreation is hiring can be found here!
 Employment & Internship Opportunities We are regularly hiring part-time and seasonal positions as well as offering a variety of internship and field experience opportunities.
 Explore the list below to find the range of positions where we regularly have openings.
 To inquire about the availability of open positions within MPR, stop by the Maryville Community Center, or give us a call at: 660.562.2923.
 Maryville Community Center Front Desk Assistants Child Care Providers Recreation Basketball & Volleyball Officials Basketball Scorekeepers Softball & Baseball Umpires Concessionaires Soccer Officials Fitness Aerobic Instructors Personal Trainers Maintenance Maintenance Laborers Custodians Seasonal Aquatics Lifeguards Swimming Instructors Swim Team Coaches Front Desk Attendants Concessionaires Summer Camp Counselor MPR hosts a 4 week Summer Camp for ages 5-12.
 This camp is stacked with fun activities like pool days, field trips, movies, and so much more.
 As a seasonal Camp Counselor, you would supervise the children.
 MPR Job Application Internship Questionnaire To inquire about the status of a job position or to submit an application, contact Maggie at mrockwood@maryvillemo.gov .
 To inquire about an internship, please complete the internship questionnaire and submit it to kmclain@maryvillemo.gov Personal Training Maryville Parks & Recreation contracts with individual trainers who operate their training business in our facility.
 They are responsible for scheduling their own training sessions and developing workouts for their clients.
 Trainers must have their personal training certification and current CPR certification prior to contracting with Maryville Parks and Recreation.

-- Board | Maryville Parks & Recreation
+- Contact Us | Maryville Parks & Recreation

 - Parks & Facilities | Maryville Parks & Recreation